-Note: A four-wheel drive vehicle has two differentials, each located in the center of its respective axle.
+Note: A four-wheel drive vehicle is equipped with two differentials, each located in the center of the corresponding axle.
 On a two-wheel drive vehicle, there is a single differential located in the center of the rear axle.
 When servicing a four-wheel drive vehicle, it is necessary to check the level in both differentials.

-1. On all front differentials and most rear differentials, the filler hole is closed with a metal screw plug.
-To check the level, you must remove the plug.
+1. On all front and most rear differentials, the filler hole is closed with a metal threaded plug.
+To check the level, you need to remove the plug.
 To get to it, you need to lift the car and support it securely.
-It is prohibited to stand under a vehicle supported only by a jack.
-During the test, the car must be level, otherwise the level will be displayed with a significant error.
+It is prohibited to be under a vehicle supported only by a jack.
+During the check, the vehicle must be level, otherwise the level will be displayed with a significant error.

 2. Unscrew the plug from the filler hole located in the differential housing or cover (see illustrations).

-16.2a.
-To check the differential oil level, remove the rear axle filler plug (A).
-Some models have a transmission oil specification plate (IN)
+16.2 a.
+To check the differential oil level, remove the rear axle fill plug (A).
+Some models have a transmission oil specification plate (B)

 16.2b.
-To check the differential oil level (four-wheel drive), remove the filler plug (A).
-Drain plug (IN) also located on the casing
+To check the differential oil level (all wheel drive), remove the filler plug (A).
+The drain plug (B) is also located on the casing

 4. Install and tighten the plug securely.